hnlcory/hnlcory.github.io/projects/carpoolNGo.md

 </p>

 <p>
+This project was created using the Meteor framework in order to develop a Full-Stack Javascript application.
+The project is build on Javascript with MongoDB handling the database.
+UI components are developed with Semantic UI utilizing the official React integration.
+Testing for the application is automated via Test Café tests, and coding standards/error management are maintained via ESLint.
+Currently, the main build is deployed via Digital Ocean, and can be visited <a href="https://uh-carpool-and-go.xyz/#/">here</a>.
 </p>
 This project was created within the UH Unix system, utilizing the C++ platform.
 Data is stored within a structure called record shown below.